Docker version

 4.1.2 Initialize docker:

-- Initialize docker for Logstashdocker-compose up -d logstash
+/ofgcalls-community-version, accesslog-service/docker/cd log-service/docker - Initialize docker for Logstash

 4.1.3 Import data into Postgres for Keycloak (Optional):